Higher order representation stability and ordered configuration spaces of manifolds: Introduction

-Church, Ellenberg, and Farb showed that the homology groups of ordered configuration spaces are \emph{free} FI-modules in the sense of Definition \ref{FISharp} \cite[Definition 4.1.1 and Section 6.4]{CEF}.
-Free FI-modules contain their FI generators as subrepresentations, and all FI morphisms act by injective maps.
-Moreover, a free FI-module is completely determined by its generators (see Theorem \ref{4.1.5}, quoting \cite[Theorem 4.1.5]{CEF}).
-Since the groups $H_0^{\FI} (H_i(F(M)))_k$ determine all homology groups of $F_k(M)$, the objective of this paper is to achieve a better understanding of these unstable homology groups.
-In particular we will establish patterns relating these groups in different homological degrees.
+Church--Ellenberg--Farb showed that the homology groups of configuration spaces $H_i(F(M))$ are free FI-modules when $M$ is noncompact \cite[Definition 4.1.1 and Section 6.4]{CEF}.
+The $\fS_k$-representations $H_0^{\FI} (H_i(F(M)))_k$ therefore determine all homology groups of $F_k(M)$; the objective of this paper is to achieve a better understanding of these groups.

-The FI-module maps $H_i(F_k(M)) \to H_i(F_{k+1}(M))$ have an induced action on the quotient space of FI generators, but by construction all morphisms act by the zero map.
-Typically there are no other natural maps from $H_0^{\FI} (H_i(F(M)))_k$ to $H_0^{\FI}(H_i(F(M)))_{k+1}$.
-However, there are natural maps: In this paper we study this new operation: instead of stabilizing by introducing a single stationary particle near the boundary, we stabilize by introducing two orbiting particles.